 The following list contains some of the most frequently asked questions about CB West from parents and students.
-If you have a question that you would like us to add to this list, please email it to House Principal Mr. David Hoffman at firstname.lastname@example.org so that we may review it.
+If you have a question that you would like us to add to this list, please email it to House Principal Mr. Justin Rubenstein at firstname.lastname@example.org so that we may review it.
 Please note that CB West students are responsible for following all policies and procedures outlined in the student handbook.

 What is the regular bell schedule at CB West?